Effects of the Background Turbulence on the Relaxation of Ion Temperature Anisotropy in Space Plasmas: Numerical Results. The effect of a turbulent spectrum with a spectral break

-For $\beta_\parallel(0)=0.05$, we see in Fig.~\ref{fig:alpha} (middle column) that the parallel cooling and transverse heating still occurs.
-It is worth noticing that the magnetic energy actually decreases more, but the parallel cooling and transverse heating is less efficient, than in cases with the same value of $\alpha$ and lower $\beta_\parallel(0)=0.005$.
-Comparing with Fig.~\ref{fig:betaaniso}, we see that both cases $\beta_\parallel=0.005$ and $\beta_\parallel=0.05$, with $T_\perp/T_\parallel=2$, correspond to linearly stable plasmas.
-However, $\beta_\parallel=0.05$ is closer to the instability thresholds, meaning that the quasilinear evolution in this case takes shorter times to reach the a stationary state near the stability margins.
-For high $\beta_\parallel=0.5$, Fig.~\ref{fig:alpha} (right column), the plasma is initially unstable.
-However, we observe that the magnetic energy is reduced in the first stages of the simulation, and it starts to grow until long times with different growth rates depending on the value of $\alpha$.
-Since $\beta_\parallel$ increases in time while the temperature anisotropy is reduced, protons are effectively heated in the parallel direction and cooled in the transverse direction with respect to $\vec{B}_0$.
-However, the temperature evolution seems to be independent of $\alpha$, at least in the cases we tested for high $\beta_\parallel(0)$.
+For $\beta_\parallel(0)=0.01$ and $0.1$, we see in Fig.~\ref{fig:alpha} that the parallel cooling and transverse heating still occurs.
+It is worth noticing that the magnetic energy actually decreases more, but the parallel cooling and transverse heating is less efficient than in cases with the same value of $\alpha$ and lower $\beta_\parallel(0)=0.001$.
+Comparing with Fig.~\ref{fig:betaaniso}, we see that all three cases $\beta_\parallel=0.001$, $0.01$, and $0.1$, with $T_\perp/T_\parallel=1$, correspond to linearly stable plasmas.
+However, $\beta_\parallel=0.1$ is closer to the instability thresholds, meaning that the quasilinear evolution will likely reach a stationary state with lower anisotropies near the stability margins.
+Also, in the cases we tested for high $\beta_\parallel(0)\geq0.1$, the temperature evolution seems to be independent of $\alpha$.
+Moreover, as an initially anisotropic plasma can drive instabilities depending on the plasma beta, in order to compare with the initially isotropic case (always stable) shown in Fig.~\ref{fig:alpha}, Fig.~\ref{fig:alpha_R3} shows results for the same set of parameters as in Fig.~\ref{fig:alpha}, but for an initially anisotropic plasma with $T_\perp/T_\parallel(0)=3$.
+The cases with $\beta_\parallel(0)=0.001$ and $0.01$ show similar qualitative characteristics for both Figs.~\ref{fig:alpha} and \ref{fig:alpha_R3}.
+However, the case with $\beta_\parallel(0)=0.1$ is initially unstable [see the green line in Fig.~\ref{fig:disprel}(c)].
+This results in the reduction of the anisotropy and the increase in $\beta_\parallel$.